 - The machine learning reference architecture is technology agnostics.
 The focus is on the outlining the conceptual architecture building blocks that make a machine learning architecture.

-Important concerns for this machine learning reference architecture are the aspects:
+Important constraints for a machine learning reference architecture are the aspects:

 - Business aspects (e.g capabilities, processes, legal aspects, risk management)

 - Information aspects (data gathering and processing, data processes needed)

 - Machine learning applications and frameworks needed (e.g. type of algorithm, easy of use)